Our referral practice is open to our veterinary colleagues 24/7. To refer your patient, please phone 03 9731 2000.

 Email the patient’s history to the relevant service and request the service coordinator to contact the client directly to make an appointment (please indicate urgency of appointment required).
 If the email is received before 3.45pm on a weekday, we will call before the end of the day.
 If it is received after that time, or on a weekend we will call within 24 hours.

 Ask the client to call our reception on 9731 2000 or 9731 2202 to make an appointment.

 Send the client through our emergency service (and they will then triage and pass on to the relevant service).
-Our Emergency and Critical Care service sees cases 24/7.
-Your client can come straight to our clinic at any time without an appointment, although we would appreciate prior notice and any relevant information if you are sending them.
+Our referral services are available to our veterinary colleagues 24/7.
+With your referral and prior notice from you, your client can come straight to our clinic at any time.

 You can also use those email addresses to send through questions you may have about cases.
 Just let us know how urgently and how (whether by phone or email) you would like us to get back to you.

 The University of Melbourne is pleased to offer clinical residency training programs for qualified veterinarians wishing to pursue advanced training.
 Residents will be immersed in their respective specialty area and allied disciplines in a three-year program that comprises clinical work and may include two part-time Masters’ degrees.Learn more